crepuscularlight/labeling_tutorial/README.md

 #### Collaboration

 Ask Fidel to give you the access to the shared dataset.
-If you want to label trash as 9 classes, so it can be trained on MMDetection.
+Current labels include 9 classes.
+You can change the classes to make it more reasonable.
 The object template example [here](https://segments.ai/liudiyang/ARC_MMDETECTION/)

 #### Create new dataset